ying-tang/help-documentation/_neutron/Load_Balancing_Methods.md

 The server with the lowest number of connections receives the connection.

-Here's a figure showing the SOURCE_IP menu, where you can select on option.
+Here's a figure showing the SOURCE_IP menu, where you can select an option.

 ![Create-Load-Balancer.png](https://github.com/IBM-Blue-Box-Help/help-documentation/blob/gh-pages/img/Create-Load-Balancer.png)